 We talk a lot about what good American Shorthair breeders are expected to do for you.
 We require them to health test their breeding American Shorthair cat.
-We expect them to guarantee the health and temperament of each kitten, be there for you 24/7 for up to 18 years or longer — longer than most other relationships you are likely to have in your life.
+We expect them to guarantee the health and temperament of each kitten.
+We expect them to be there for you 24/7 for up to 18 years or longer — longer than most other relationships you are likely to have in a lifetime.

 We haven’t really talked about your responsibilities to your breeder.

 I have done a lot of thinking.
 American Shorthair breeders tend to be very private people.
 They don’t tell you about the three weeks they spend getting almost no sleep except for quick naps next to the kitten pen because Mother Cat needs some help.
 Maybe her milk hasn’t come in.
 Maybe her milk is bad.
 Maybe she gets Mastitis and can’t feed her babies even if she wants to.
 Maybe her mothering instincts are a little slow to arrive.
 Maybe she wants you to show her how to be a mum.
 Maybe she died.
 Regardless, those first three weeks with kittens are often more intense than the first three weeks with a human infant.